jupyterhub/mybinder.org-deploy/docs/source/incident-reports/2020-07-09-simultaneous-launches-scipy.md

    before an event (or to separate out content/env repos)
 2. Something about spreading out Binder clicks for events so they don't all happen at once?

-Add these to the documentation and then add a link to these docs to the github quota increase issue.
+Add these to the documentation and then add a link to these docs to the github quota increase [see here for an issue](https://github.com/jupyterhub/binder/issues/200) issue.

 ### Code and Configuration changes